Bret Hart: Legacy

+As Hart's WWF career progressed, he increasingly described himself as "The best there is, the best there was, and the best there ever will be" (derived from the 1984 film The Natural), which he would later justify through three claims: he never injured an opponent through any fault of his own; through the entire course of his career, he missed only one show (as a result of flight difficulties); and that he only once refused to lose a match – his final WWF match with long-time adversary Shawn Michaels at the 1997 Survivor Series event, which culminated in the Montreal Screwjob.

 BBC and Entertainment Tonight writers noted that Hart is "widely regarded" as one of the greatest professional wrestlers of all time.
 Sky Sports described his legacy as "one of, if not the greatest, to have ever graced the squared circle".
 Veteran industry journalist Dave Meltzer called Hart "one of the best ever," and further praised his ring psychology as the best in WWE history (alongside that of Ricky Steamboat, and "maybe Jake Roberts").
 Jon Robinson of IGN called him "one of the greatest (if not the single best) pure wrestler to ever walk that aisle".
 Veteran wrestlers including CM Punk, Booker T and Michael Hayes have named Hart "the greatest of all time", with Hayes noting that he is considered by many as the best Canadian performer ever, if not the single greatest overall.

 Veteran announcer Gene Okerlund dubbed Hart "the greatest ever", and stressed that he should appear in anyone's list of the all-time top 10 wrestlers.
 Viscera commented: "He was the best [WWF] Champion of all time.
 I mean, as far as international rapport, it's like he's a god."
 Olympic wrestling gold medalist and six-time WWE world champion Kurt Angle studied tapes of Hart in order to learn the art of pro wrestling; he and Stone Cold Steve Austin have ranked Hart as the best in-ring performer ever (Austin tying Hart with Shawn Michaels).
 Similarly, former opponent Harley Race described Hart as being "as good as they got".
 Whilst WWE chairman, Vince McMahon described Hart as having "unparalleled" technical wrestling and storytelling skills, and retrospectively characterized the late 1990s Hart as a performer "who you know is going to give you the best match of the night every time he goes out there".
 Asked where he would rank Hart among the pantheon of wrestling greats, longtime announcer Jim Ross stated, "Right at the top.
 Bret was one of the all-time best."
 IGN ranked him as the fifth greatest wrestler ever.
 Sports Illustrated ranked him as the sixteenth greatest wrestler ever.